 This means that they’re very comfortable to wear, even after several hours of use.
 Great!
 What about the audio performance, though?

-As far as sound goes, these are more focused towards the lower frequencies.
+As far as sound goes, these are more focused on the lower frequencies.
 The bass is powerful and detailed while the treble is fairly clear, with only minor deterioration at the top end.

 If these earbuds have a weakness, it’s their mid-range performance.
 While not bad, these frequencies lack the urgency of the others.

-These earbuds would be fantastic for bass lovers or people who plays games that heavily rely on bass to set the mood.
-First person shooters, for instance, are excellent when paired with the W40s – every gunshot and explosion is given the oomph it deserves.
+These earbuds would be fantastic for bass lovers or people who play games that heavily rely on bass to set the mood.
+First-person shooters, for instance, are excellent when paired with the W40s – every gunshot and explosion is given the oomph it deserves.

 If you’re looking for earbuds primarily for music, these might not be the best choice, but for gaming, they’re excellent.

 The Shure SE215m+ earbuds are another fantastic choice for gaming.
-These are a variant of the SE215 series that includes an inline, three button controller and microphone, so it has a little something extra to offer gamers who like to use team chat.
+These are a variant of the SE215 series that includes an inline, three-button controller and microphone, so it has something extra to offer gamers who like to use team chat.

-These earbuds have managed something that very few of its competitors have.
-They manages to create a warm, rich sound that has a sense of depth and detail.
+These earbuds have managed something that only a few of its competitors have.
+They manage to create a warm, rich sound that has a sense of depth and detail.

 In short, these earbuds have a sound profile that is usually only found in far more expensive models.

 For under $100, these are incredible.
-Combined with the moulded plastic design, earhooks, and Kevlar-reinforced cable, they not only sound great, but they’re incredibly resistant to all of the day to day wear and tear that all earbuds face.
+Combined with the molded plastic design, ear hooks, and Kevlar-reinforced cable, they not only sound great, but they’re incredibly resistant to all of the day to day wear and tear that all earbuds face.